 On July 26, 2013, the DC Cannabis Campaign was formally organized as a political campaign committee with the DC Office of Campaign Finance and used DCMJ.org as the campaign’s official website.
 Shortly after forming the political campaign committee, we submitted our first draft of our ballot initiative to the DC Board of Elections.

 On September 5, 2013, we withdrew our first ballot initiative because it required the DC government to allocate funds for drug education for youths.
 The Board of Elections would not permit the initiative to go forward unless that section was removed.
 Unlike other states, the District’s ballot initiative process prohibits initiatives from appropriating any money to enforce the law.
 This makes it impossible for us to introduce a “tax & regulate” ballot initiative like those passed in Colorado and Washington state in 2012.
 Only the DC Council can introduce legislation that taxes and regulates marijuana.

-In October 2013, we posted our updated draft of our voter initiative here on this website and solicited responses from the community.
-After being online for nearly 3 months, on January 10, 2014 we submitted our final voter initiative language to the DC Board of Elections.
+In October 2013, we posted our updated second draft of our ballot initiative here on this website and solicited responses from the community.
+After being online for nearly 3 months, on January 10, 2014 we submitted our final ballot initiative language to the DC Board of Elections.